 Areas of expertise

-U.S. immigration law and policy • International labor migration • Forced migration
+U.S. immigration law and policy • International labor migration • Farm labor • Forced migration

 Daniel Costa is an attorney who first joined the Economic Policy Institute in 2010 and was EPI’s director of immigration law and policy research from 2013 to early 2018; he returned to this role in 2019 after serving as the California Attorney General’s senior advisor on immigration and labor.
-He is also currently a visiting scholar at the University of California-Davis, School of Law.
-Costa’s areas of research include a wide range of labor migration issues, including governance of temporary labor migration programs, both high- and less-skilled migration, worksite enforcement, immigrant workers’ rights, and global multilateral processes related to migration, as well as refugee and asylum issues.
+Costa’s areas of research include a wide range of labor migration issues, including governance of temporary labor migration programs, both high- and less-skilled migration, worksite enforcement, and immigrant workers’ rights, as well as farm labor, global multilateral processes related to migration, and refugee and asylum issues.

 Costa has testified on immigration before the U.S. Congress and state governments, been quoted and cited by many major news outlets, and appeared on radio and television news.
 His commentaries have appeared in publications like The New York Times, Roll Call, Fortune, La Opinión, and others, and he was named one of “20 Immigration Experts to Follow on Twitter” by ABC News.
-From 2015 to 2017 he was an affiliated scholar with the University of California-Merced.
+During 2019-2020 he was a visiting scholar at the University of California-Davis, School of Law, and from 2015 to 2017 he was an affiliated scholar with the University of California-Merced.

 Prior to his tenure at EPI, Costa worked on developing the legal and normative framework for disaster response and humanitarian relief operations with the International Federation of Red Cross and Red Crescent Societies in Geneva, Switzerland, and completed the International Law Seminar with the UN International Law Commission.
 He was also a policy analyst at the Great Valley Center, a former University of California think tank, where he managed an immigrant integration program.